 Allocating staff, volunteer, and financial resources to support anti-racist work in our community

-Thank you for supporting the South Sound YMCA located in Olympia.
+Thank you for donating to the South Sound YMCA located in Olympia and Shelton.
 The South Sound YMCA is registered with Washington State’s Charities Program as required by law and additional information is available by calling 800-332-4483 or visiting www.sos.wa.gov/charities.